 If you want to believe the unsupported rumor mill on the internet then immediately stop taking anything that may enhance your immune response and body's ability to fight infection, including viruses.
 That's got all kinds of inherent problems and issues though.
 Is Elderberry, or other herbs such as Andrographis, dangerous in viral infections?
-Not that we know of, and we have plenty of scientific evidence and hundreds, if not thousands, of years of traditional use to back up their value in Helping the sick get well and the healthy excel!
+Not that we know of, and we have plenty of scientific evidence and hundreds, if not thousands, of years of traditional use to back up their value in such circumstances.

-such circumstances.
 If you are still not comfortable with the use of botanicals/herbals, then I would at least advocate that you consider taking some key vitamins and nutrients that support healthy immune function, a full list can be found here.
-I would not use Ibuprofen or other NSAIDS if you think you may be suffering from COVID-19 infection.
-I would also not immediately use fever-suppressing therapies, such as Tylenol (acetaminophen), but instead manage the fever with tepid baths and only resort to medical suppression of a fever if it becomes necessary.
 Finally, I would really advocate that everyone relax and take a few deep breaths!